joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Marked Queen

+2022-06-17 Saw eggs and brood, but didn't see the queen.
+No signs of swarming.
+Removed the feeder.

+2022-06-10 Eggs and brood in the top box, no signs of swarming.
+It looks like they have enough space.
+Also they probably have enough food so I can remove the feeder.

 2022-06-04 Plenty of eggs, brood and bees.
 Converted to a double brood and put on a feeder.

 2022-05-28 Saw eggs and saw the queen, no signs of swarming, light on stores still so refilled the feeder.